-1. Parents/Guardians are to call the school secretary before 8:30 a.m. or email lincolnattendance@rutherfordschools.org, washingtonattendance@rutherfordschools.org, or kcenterattendance@rutherfordschools.org if their child is going to be absent.
-Please do not email the classroom teacher as the teacher may be absent.
-Upon returning to school, the student must deliver a note written by the caregiver explaining each day of absence.
-Should the parent/guardian not telephone the school, the school will contact the parent/guardian at work or at home to verify the child's absence from school.
-We do need to inform the Rutherford Police Department if we do not hear from a parent/guardian verifying the absence.
+- 1. Parents are to contact the school secretary before 9:00 a.m. if their child is going to be absent.
+Upon returning to school, the student must deliver a note written by the parent explaining each day of absence.
+Should the parent not telephone the school; the school will contact the parent at work or at home to verify the child's absence from school.
+We do need to inform the Rutherford Police Department if we do not hear from a parent verifying the absent.
 This is an essential safety measure.
-Please help us by calling or emailing the school.

-2. Daily attendance is a requirement for every grade.
-Students who are absent more than 18 days are retained.
-An appeals process is available to parents/guardians.

-3. The office will mail letters of notification to parents or guardians alerting them of the danger of the student noncompliance with the attendance requirements.
-Letters will be mailed after the 10th absence and again after the 15th absence.

-4. At times some illnesses are treated by a doctor and it may become necessary to substantiate these absences during an appeals hearing.
-Therefore, medical documentation must be submitted upon the child's return to school, where they will become part of the student's permanent attendance record.
-The school will not honor retroactive medical excuses from doctors.

-5. Written excuses from parents/guardians are due as soon as students return to school.

-6. All students who enroll in school after the opening of school shall have the number of allowable absences prorated accordingly.

-7. Absences incurred because of family vacations will not be excused.
-Classwork/homework is not given ahead of time for travel.
-The student(s) will receive missed work when they return to school.

-8. State law requires a minimum of four instructional hours for a student to be recorded present.
-When school is operating as a one-session day, a student must be present at least two hours to be considered present for a full day of school.

-9. A student who does not attend school is not permitted to participate in school-sponsored events such as athletics, performances, and social events.

-10. Students that arrive late to school disrupt instruction.
+Please help us by calling the school at 201-438-7675 ext.
+6210 or kcenterattendance@rutherfordschools.org. - 2.
+Daily attendance is a requirement for every grade.
+Students who are absent more than 18 days may be retained.
+An appeals process is available to parents. - 3.
+The office will mail letters of notification to parents or guardians alerting them of the danger of the student noncompliance with the attendance requirements.
+Letters will be mailed after the 10th absence and again after the 15th absence. - 4.
+Some illnesses are treated by a doctor and it may become necessary to substantiate these absences during an appeals hearing.
+Therefore, medical excuses must be submitted upon the child's return to school, where they will become part of the student's permanent attendance record.
+The school will not honor retroactive medical excuses from doctors. - 5.
+Written excuses from parents are due as soon as students return to school. - 6.
+All students who enroll in school after the opening of school shall have the number of absences prorated accordingly. - 7.
+Absences incurred because of family vacations will not be excused. - 8.
+State law requires a minimum of four instructional hours for a student to be recorded present. - 9.
+A student who does not attend school is not permitted to participate in school-sponsored events such as athletics, performances, and social events. - 10.
+Students that arrive late to school disrupt instruction.
 It is imperative that students arrive on time.
 The principal will monitor late arrivals.
-Students will receive detention on the sixth tardy, and then after every third tardy.
-A parent/guardians conference will be held to address the tardiness.
+Students will receive a detention after the fifth tardy and then after every additional third tardy.

-11. Excused absences are only granted for religious observances identified by the state, college visits, Bring Your Child to Work Day, observance of Veterans' Day, participation in district board of election membership activity, and student's required attendance in court.

-REFERRALS TO THE NURSE
+ROLE OF THE SCHOOL NURSE

-1. All student accidents are to be reported to the school nurse promptly.

-2. Medical notes from physicians related to excusing students from physical education/outdoor recess must be presented to the school nurse for processing.
-The nurse and/or parent/guardian are responsible for notifying the physical education teacher.

-3. It is essential that student health records be kept up to date.
+- 1. All student accidents are to be reported to the school nurse promptly. - 2.
+Medical notes from physicians related to excusing students from Physical Education/outdoor recess must be presented to the school nurse for processing.
+The nurse and/or parent are responsible for notifying the physical education teacher. - 3.
+It is essential that student health records be kept up to date.
 Noncompliance with the State Health Code (failure to produce verification of inoculations, doctor's certificate, etc.) could lead to exclusion from school.
 Updates of immunizations should be given to the nurse to keep a current record in the student's file.